kushalsamant/coherence/cancellationandrefundpolicy.md

 **Effective Date:** November 5, 2025
 **Last Updated:** November 5, 2025

+> **Questions about cancellations or refunds?** Email writetokushaldsamant@gmail.com.
+We're committed to fair and transparent policies.

 This Cancellation & Refund Policy explains the terms and conditions for cancelling services and requesting refunds for services provided by Kushal Dhananjay Samant.
 This policy applies to all services including SaaS subscriptions, custom development projects, and consultation bookings.

 ---